firezone/firezone/terraform/examples/README.md

 ## Examples

+Each example below is self-contained and includes a `README.md` with instructions on how to deploy the example.

+### Google Cloud Platform (GCP)

-- [gcp_nat_gateway](./gcp_nat_gateway): This example shows how to deploy one or more Gateways in a single GCP VPC that are configured to egress traffic through a single Cloud NAT gateway.
+- [NAT Gateway](./gcp/nat_gateway): This example shows how to deploy one or more Firezone Gateways in a single GCP VPC that is configured with a Cloud NAT for egress.
+Read this if you're looking to deploy Firezone Gateways behind a single, shared static IP address on GCP.